 Prescription orthotics are usually more expensive than the over-the-counter types, but the investment is justifiable because these devices are specifically designed for you.
 They’re made of the best materials and should last for years.
 Orthotic devices often are covered by insurance as well.

-Do you have any questions about Orthotics, Supports, Insoles in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Jennifer McCoy of Manhattan Foot Specialists, please contact our office for consultation.
+Do you have any questions about Orthotics, Supports, Insoles?
+Would you like to schedule an appointment with an internationally recognized, top-rated NYC podiatrist and foot doctor at Podiatry Manhattan Specialists?
+Please contact our office for a consultation.

 (212) 389-1886 Manhattan Foot Specialists (Midtown) 51 East 25th Street, Ste 451, NY 10010

 (212) 389-9918 Manhattan Foot Specialists (Union Square) 55 W 17th St Ste 106, NY 10011